kolbytn/mindcraft/PR_MESSAGE.md

 - **Per-modpack data isn't committed.** The `modded_data/` files are user-generated for a specific modpack via `tools/modded`.

+## Open question — UX for block extraction

+Items and entities are fully automatic (captured during the FML handshake).
+Blocks still require a one-time server-side dump + a CLI command.
+I'm not sure this is the simplest it can be — if you have ideas for streamlining this further, I'd love to hear them.

 ## Extending to other loaders

 `forge.js` is split so adding another loader is additive: (A) is